 One very important reason why high end scrubs is the best to use is that they are a sure way to avoid stains because their “treatment” is splash resistant.
 Splash resistant materials are not susceptible to any form of liquid stains.
 Apart from this, they have wide range of benefits.

-IguanaMed Modal collection scrubs is a good choice.
+IguanaMed modal scrubs are a good choice.
 The presence of their antimicrobial and water resistant fabric gives it the fluid resistance capability without interrupting comfort level of the wearer.
 You can test for this by pouring water on parts of the fabric.
 You will see that water will runoff the sides of the fabric instead of staying on them.

-Though these types of medical scrubs tend to be more expensive, on the plus side, they are more durable which makes them a wise choice for investment.
-For those that use scrubs every day, you should go for this as it will hold out for long.
-Also, they are pathogen-resistant as they prevent microorganisms which sicken patients.
+Though these types of medical scrubs tend to be more expensive, they are more durable which makes them a wise choice for investment.
+Also, they are pathogen-resistant as they prevent microorganisms.

-Furthermore, when you on this fabric, no one will know when you are sweating in vivid places such as the armpits.
+Furthermore, because modal has moisture-wicking properties, no one will be able to tell when you are sweating in vivid places such as the armpits.
 Their moisture reduction ability helps in building up air circulation within the body.

 Techniques for removing stains off your scrub